ConduitIO/conduit-connector-postgres/README.md

 ## Table Name

-If a record contains a `postgres.table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
+If a record contains an `opencdc.collection` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
 This way the Destination can support multiple tables in the same connector.

-This is especially important in a pipeline where the source is also a Postgres connector, as the source will include the `postgres.table` field in the metadata of each record.
-If you want to reroute the records to a different table, you have to modify the `postgres.table` field in the record's metadata using a processor.
+This is especially important in a pipeline where the source is also a Postgres connector, as the source will include the `opencdc.collection` field in the metadata of each record.
+If you want to reroute the records to a different table, you have to modify the `opencdc.collection` field in the record's metadata using a processor.

 ## Upsert Behavior